10/12/2020 Allie Arp, CSL

 The Sparse DNN Challenge draws upon the community’s latest understanding of issues surrounding machine learning and high-performance computing.
 It is reflective of the emerging sparce computation patterns of modern artificial intelligence solutions and their demanding requirements of current high-performance computing systems.

-One unique trait that set the team apart from the rest crowd, Hidayetoglu believes, was the team’s commitment to test their innovation on one of the world’s most powerful supercomputers.“It shows the algorithms we develop are battlefield tested,” Hidayetoglu said.
+One unique trait that set the team apart from the rest crowd, Hidayetoglu believes, was the team’s commitment to test“It shows the algorithms we develop are battlefield tested,” Hidayetoglu said.
 “This international recognition shows we are doing state-of-the-art work.
 This gives more visibility and publicity to our Center.”

 In addition to the influence of C3SR from several students and Professor Emeritus Wen-Mei Hwu, the team also had contributions from partners at IBM and NVIDIA that helped team develop their now award-winning algorithms.